 The MC degree provides the graduate with the skills to work in the mental health area as a counselor (this can be a variety of community and medical agencies).
-From 2009 to present, 98.25% among 254 students who took the licensure exam passed.
+For more information regarding our licensure rate, please visit our website for Key Student Outcomes.